Thalzamar/NCOUTO/README.md

 For using the custom blades & stators in [Kurtchekov's Turbine Calculator](https://github.com/Kurtchekov/TurbineCalculator/releases) replace the native Turbine Calculator.json with the one found in the here, don't use every part at the same time else the Calculator may break and it takes forever.
 Choose carefully what you want to use and experiment to get the best for your Turbine size.

-The .ncpf file named "TurbineConfig" contains all the blades, stators and coils added by this addon to be used in [Thiz's Reactor Generator](https://github.com/ThizThizzyDizzy/nc-reactor-generator).
+The .ncpf file named "NCOUTO" contains all the blades, stators and coils added by this addon to be used in [Thiz's Reactor Generator](https://github.com/ThizThizzyDizzy/nc-reactor-generator).
 Load this .ncpf file into the "Load Configuration" and you will be able to test all the coils and blades from this addon!